curtalfrey/Proxmox-stuff/README.md

 # Proxmox-stuff

-helpful stuff i add when i find it, feel free to add any scripts or commands you find
+This is some helpful stuff i have found, feel free to add any scripts or commands you find

-installing

-MATE GUI
+MATE GUI install for proxmox if you need to work from your server like i do

-and some needed apps
+and some needed apps for ubuntu & debian

+nextcloud
+portainer
+docker